svenjacobs/reveal/FAQ.md

 to determine the position of revealable items.
 "Root" in this case is the root composables.
 If the root composable is also the root view like in full-compose apps, this is not a problem.
 However if the `ComposeView` is somewhere else in the view hierarchy, that might cause this problem.
-To work around it specify the additional offset to be applied to all revealables with the `revealableOffset` parameter of the `Reveal` composable.
+To work around it, specify the additional offset to be applied to all revealables with the `revealableOffset` parameter of the `FullscreenRevealOverlayInserter` which is passed to the `overlayInserter` argument of the `Reveal` composable.